RobertoPrevato/K8sStudies/docs/kubeadm/index.md

 - [X] Using `virt-manager` to create virtual machines in Linux using KVM.
 - [X] Creating nodes for Kubernetes using `virt-manager`.
+- [X] Cloning and configuring VMs manually, to understand each step.
+- [X] Cloning the VMs more efficiently, using `virt-sysprep` (best for automation).
 - [X] Getting started with `kubeadm`.

 ## Reference documentation